CS-Group-Project-1/group-project/README.md

 Replace "your_app_password" in the email_credentials.py file with the generated app password.

-Step 3: Verify the Setup
+STEP 3: Verify the Setup
-In case there's a need to ensure that the email_credentials.py file is properly configured with your Gmail address and app password.
+Follow this step in case there's a need to ensure that the email_credentials.py file is properly configured with your Gmail address and app password.
 Run the application and add a coin to track with a threshold.
-Trigger the "Run Price Check Now" button to test if notifications are sent to the specified email.
+Trigger the "Run Price Check Now" button in the application's tracked coins page to test if notifications are sent to the specified email.

  Finally, we briefly address some possible errors that could arise.
 Namely, we shortly focus on troubleshooting:
 -SMTP Authentication Error: Ensure the Gmail address and app password in email_credentials.py are correct.